gabrielspmoreira/chameleon_recsys/README.md

 The CHAMELEON modules training and evaluation can be performed either locally (GPU highly recommended) or using [Google Cloud Platform ML Engine](https://cloud.google.com/ml-engine/) managed service.

 ## Dataset for reproducibility
-The experiments of the paper *Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks* use the following datasets:
+The experiments reported in the paper *Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks* [2] use the following datasets:

 * [Globo.com (G1) dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) - Globo.com is the most popular media company in Brazil.
-This dataset was originally shared by us in this [paper](https://doi.org/10.1145/3270323.3270328).
+This dataset was originally shared by us in [1].
 With this work, we publish a second version, which includes contextual information.
 The dataset comprises about 1 million user sessions, composed of 3 million clicks on 46,033 different articles.
-The dataset used in paper experiments was kindly shared by [Globo.com](http://globo.com) for this research.
+This dataset used was kindly shared by [Globo.com](http://globo.com) for this research.

 * [SmartMedia Adressa dataset](http://reclab.idi.ntnu.no/dataset) - This dataset contains approximately 20
 million page visits from a Norwegian news portal [91].
 In our experiments we used 16 days of the full dataset, which is available upon request, and includes article text and click events of about 2 million users and 13,000 articles.

-You must download these dataset to be able to run the commands to pre-process, train, and evaluate the CHAMELEON's NAR module, which provides next-click recommendation for user sessions.
+You must download these dataset to be able to run the commands to pre-process, train, and evaluate the session-based algorithms for next-click recommendation within user sessions.

 # CHAMELEON
 The objetive of the CHAMELEON is to provide accurate contextual session-based recommendations for news portals.
 It is composed of two complementary modules, with independent life cycles for training and inference: the *Article Content Representation (ACR)* and the *Next-Article Recommendation (NAR)* modules, as shown in Figure 1.